 Write about a blood drive at a nuclear reactor.
 Throw in a roadkill pickup truck (don’t keep this at two ideas, try adding a third).
 What about an animal protection sanctuary on a city rooftop?
 A mannequin factory near Stonehenge or a secret hideaway wax museum?
 An auto junkyard temple where a congregation meets to worship who or what?

 Lots of ideas come to mind—not all good, but that’s okay.
-The point is to jog your muse into generating new connections.
+The point of these creative writing exercises is to jog your muse into generating new connections.
 As your subconscious (or muse) tries to make sense of connections, ideas will come.
 Try it, and may scores of excellent, fresh, exciting ideas come flooding your way.
 Don’t forget to take the next step and ask, “What happens next?”

 Kathy Steffen is an award-winning novelist and author of the “Spirit of the River Series:” “First, There is a River,” “Jasper Mountain,” and “Theater of Illusion,” available online and in bookstores everywhere.
 Additionally, Kathy is published in short fiction and pens a monthly writing column, “Between the Lines.”
 She writes from a log home in the woods of southwestern Wisconsin that she shares with her husband and three cats.
 Find out more at www.kathysteffen.com